pmem/pmdk/doc/libpmemobj/pmemobj_action.3.md

 + **POBJ_CLASS_ID(class_id)** - allocate the object from allocation class
 *class_id*.
 The class id cannot be 0.

+**pmemobj_defer_free**() function creates a deferred free action, meaning that the provided object will be freed when the action is published.

 The **pmemobj_set_value** function prepares an action that, once published, will modify the memory location pointed to by *ptr* to *value*.